 The splendid sandplay installation in the Red Room is still underway.
 (Silly me: I thought it would take just a few weeks in 2015 for its complete construction but a year later, with a great many dollars invested, it's still shy of completion.)
 Still, it is utilizable and beginning to serve its purpose although I did not expect to have to put that aspect of the research on hold at all and was nonplussed when it was suggested to me that it ought move it to another location.

 It occurred to me that it might be possible to find space for it on the east side of the Amphitheater's Crescent in the area allocated for a Library.
-No small move, that would be, especially since I've been totally stoked by how cunningly the Red Room installation was made possible, perfectly showcased in that place by Randall Schultz, fine wood worker, maven as long as I've known him of Arcosanti's ArcoMart, chief dragon of its Maintenance team, with the design details of Its pride of place setting perfected by Scott Riley, Jeff Stein, Tomiaki Tamura, Mark Baris, and Lana Morris, I'm totally stoked, can hardly wait to see the final outcome!
-A hearty round of applause to thank them all.
-Their amazingly gratifying design will permit all the assembled materials for sandplay to be put to use by all who can play with them.
-Witnessing the sandplay pictures made with miniatures and sand (a micro projective test) will inform the macro context of Paolo Soleri's "playing in the sand" - and that is what I've been aiming to do for many, many moons, now.
+No small move, that would be, especially since I've been totally stoked by how cunningly the Red Room installation was made possible, perfectly showcased in that place by Randall Schultz, fine wood worker, maven as long as I've known him of Arcosanti's ArcoMart, for many years a chief dragon on its Maintenance team.
+(Design details of Its pride of place setting were perfected by Scott Riley, Jeff Stein, Tomiaki Tamura, Mark Baris, and Lana Morris,)

 "Patience is a virtue!" grandma used to say, so I am doing my best to exercise my patience muscle (the exact physical location of which is, BTW, a well-kept secret).

-If it is to be as convincing as it is meaningful, we can/should all strive together to gather from those who seem arcology-minded a body of objective evidence about its human ecosystem.
-To utilize sandplay as a tool for allowing self-reflection, to make use of deploying miniatures in sand for an experiment of the sort proposed, may be almost as unique a leap for Arcosanti as Arcosanti was from Cosanti; but the similarity in principle - framing the built environment concisely to leave the natural environment intact - mirrors, it seems to me, the participation in enactment identically.
+If it is to be as convincing as it is meaningful, we can/should all strive together to gather, from those who seem arcology-minded, a body of objective evidence about its human ecosystem.
+To utilize sandplay as a tool that allows self-reflection, to make use of deploying miniatures in sand for an experiment of the sort proposed, may be almost as unique a leap for Arcosanti as Arcosanti was from Cosanti.
+But the similarity, at least in principle: framing the built environment concisely to leave the natural environment intact; mirrors, it seems to me, the experience of participatory enactment.

-Time will tell; but the projective test of sandplay can be performed as an integrated miniaturization of an individual's self-expressive complexity.
-Employing miniatures in such model construction will serve to bolster and expand the arena of whatever discourse has been taking place at Arcosanti, whatever discourse is already in its possession, but expand the appreciation of and communication about its idea of arcology.
+Time will tell; but how often will the projective test of sandplay be identically performed as an integrated miniaturization of an individual's self-expressive complexity?
+That, I have little doubt, is unknown.
+I hesitate even to attempt to predict until we have amassed much more data.
+What I am certain of is that employing miniatures in such model construction cannot help but serve to bolster and expand the arena of whatever discourse has been taking place at Arcosanti, whatever discourse is already in its possession.
+It cannot help but expand the appreciation of and communication about Arcosanti as an idea of arcology.